 As can be seen above, the Wyoming Asset Protection Trust protects almost any type of property; however, when conducting the transfer, you must also affirm as follows:

-- You are not contemplating filing for Bankruptcy; and,
+- You are not contemplating Bankruptcy; and,

 The requirements for setting up and maintaining your structure include:

 - A Wyoming Domestic Asset Protection Trust (Qualified Spendthrift Trust) is formed by you under Wyoming law.

 - There must be at minimum one qualified trustee serving as Trustee.
 You may not be a trustee.